-When we store passwords, we never store them in the clear.
+We store passwords only for Online Services with separate Balsamiq "User Accounts."
+We never store these passwords in the clear.
 No-one can see them.
 We either save them in our database using best-practice cryptographic hashing, or go through a 3rd party authentication provider (see below).

 It is your sole responsibility to keep your user name, password, and other sensitive information confidential.
 If you become aware of any unauthorized use of your account or any other breach of security, you must notify Balsamiq immediately.